crossplane/crossplane/design/one-pager-consuming-k8s-clusters.md

 The purpose of the `KubernetesTarget` resource is to effectively "publish" Kubernetes clusters for usage in a namespace.
-It is namespace-scoped and can only reference a cluster-scoped Kubernetes cluster managed resource or a namespace-scoped `Secret` that lives in the same namespace as the `KubernetesTarget`.
-The creation of a `KubernetesTarget` resource that references a Kubernetes cluster managed resource will be watched by controllers in stacks that provide the referenced resource type (i.e. a specific controller must be implemented in each stack that wishes to provide a Kubernetes cluster managed resource that `KubernetesApplication` resources can be scheduled to).
-These controllers will check to see if the `KubernetesTarget` references their cluster type and, if so, will propagate the cluster's connection `Secret` to the namespace of the `KubernetesTarget`.
-A local object reference to the `Secret` will then be set on the `KubernetesTarget` object.
+It is namespace-scoped and can only reference a cluster-scoped Kubernetes cluster managed resource in its `clusterRef` field, which will result in the setting of its `connectionSecretRef` field, or a local namespace-scoped `Secret` directly in the `connectionSecretRef` field.
+If both the `clusterRef` field and `connectionSecretRef` field are populated at time of creation, the `connectionSecretRef` field will take precedence.
+The creation of a `KubernetesTarget` resources will be watched by controllers in stacks that provide Kubernetes cluster managed resources (i.e. a specific controller must be implemented in each stack that wishes to provide a Kubernetes cluster managed resource that `KubernetesApplication` resources can be scheduled to).
+These controllers will check to see if the `KubernetesTarget` references their cluster type n its `clusterRef` and, if so, will propagate the cluster's connection `Secret` to the namespace of the `KubernetesTarget`.
+A local object reference to the `Secret` will then be set on the `KubernetesTarget` object in the `connectionSecretRef` field.
 If a `KubernetesTarget` is created with a reference to a local `Secret`, it will be ignored by these controllers as the required `Secret` must already be present in the namespace.
 An example of a `KubernetesTarget` in namespace `my-app-team` that is referencing a GKE cluster managed resource could look as follows:

 ```yaml
 apiVersion: workload.crossplane.io/v1alpha1